rodmachen/rodmachen.github.io/about.md

 permalink: /about/
 ---

-Rod Machen is a writer and teacher who is currently learning to code.
+Rod Machen is a writer and teacher, currently learning to code.

-JavaScript, front-end tools, and much more are on the table.
+Currently working with JavaScript, front-end tools, and a little Node.js.